Rugby league in New South Wales: Governing body

 The New South Wales Rugby League (NSWRL) is the governing body for rugby league in New South Wales and is a member of the Australian Rugby League.

 The New South Wales Country Rugby League (NSWCRL) is the governing body for rugby league in areas of New South Wales outside the Sydney metropolitan area and for the Australian Capital Territory.

+Participation

 National Rugby League

 The National Rugby League (NRL) is Australia's top-level competition for the sport of rugby league.

 The headquarters of the National Rugby League (NRL) is in Sydney.
-Greater Sydney is home to 9 of the 16 National Rugby League teams: the Canterbury-Bankstown Bulldogs, Cronulla-Sutherland Sharks, Manly Warringah Sea Eagles, Parramatta Eels, Penrith Panthers, South Sydney Rabbitohs, Sydney Roosters, and Wests Tigers, as well as being the northern home of the St. George Illawarra Dragons, which is half-based in Wollongong.
+Greater Sydney is home to 9 of the 17 National Rugby League teams: the Canterbury-Bankstown Bulldogs, Cronulla-Sutherland Sharks, Manly Warringah Sea Eagles, Parramatta Eels, Penrith Panthers, South Sydney Rabbitohs, Sydney Roosters, and Wests Tigers, as well as being the northern home of the St. George Illawarra Dragons, which is half-based in Wollongong.
 A tenth New South Welsh team, the Newcastle Knights, is based in Newcastle.

 Each team has 12 home games, with all of the fully Sydney-based clubs playing one game regionally.
-These games move venues every few seasons, and thus are not included in the table below as they are non-permanent venues.
+These games move venues every few seasons and are thus not included in the table below as they are non-permanent venues.